-There are also other reasons why a full roof replacement could be the most prudent financial decision because it keeps energy bills down, reduces damage caused by critters and prevents small problems from growing into large problems.
+There other reasons why a full roof replacement could be the most prudent financial decision because it keeps energy bills down, reduces damage caused by critters and prevents small problems from growing into large problems.

 Signs That A Full Roof Replacement May Be Required

 A partial roof replacement should be reserved for relatively minor issues, such as a small section of damaged shingles.
 Homeowners are advised to call in a professional roofing contractor to perform an inspection before making a final decision.

 One of the primary considerations in deciding between a full or partial roof replacement is moisture.
 Water stains, peeling paint and mold on the inside of a property could indicate that the roof is not doing its job.

 Minor leaks can be repaired through a partial roof replacement, but in most cases leaks could indicate the need for a full roof replacement.

 Age Of The Roof

 The age of the roof is the most obvious factor in deciding whether a roof needs to be replaced in full.
 The average roof will last between 20-25 years before it begins to experience a decrease in performance.

 There are exceptions to this rule, as roofs made out of copper or tile have a life expectancy of up to 50 years.
 If the roof is nearing its life expectancy, it is time to replace the roof.